Are you looking for things to do in Burlington, VT? If so, hopefully this list will give you plenty of ideas and inspiration!

 Flynn Center for the Performing Arts

-If you’re a fan of the performing arts, then be sure to check out the Flynn Center for the Performing Arts.
+If you’re a fan of the performing arts and you’re visiting Burlington VT, then be sure to check out the Flynn Center for the Performing Arts.
 If there’s some artistic event happening in the area, it’s probably going to be happening here.

 If you’re an ice-cream fan, be sure to stop at Burlington’s Ben & Jerry’s store.
 Though you may already know this, Ben & Jerry’s was born in Burlington, so it would be rude not to at least sample the goods!